Brilliant. Genius. Lovely stuff.

-His racks and songs, mostly comic, many commissioned, are about Sheep, Smoking, Tennis, Oysters, Joyce, Horses, Midsummer, Politics, Christmas, Swans, Yeats, Football, Dracula, Brexit, Goldilocks, Irish Proverbs, English History, Irish & English folktales & individuals & whatever you're having yourself.
+His racks and songs, mostly comic, many commissioned, are about Sheep, Smoking, Tennis, Oysters, Joyce, Horses, Midsummer, Politics, Christmas, Swans, Yeats, Football, Dracula, Wilde, Brexit, Goldilocks, Irish Proverbs, English History, Humour, Irish & English & Scottish folktales & personalities, & whatever you're having yourself.

 On Facebook he recently posted his 1,150th Rackerhyme.